krj8kor/spring-boot-web-service/README.md

 http://localhost:8080//urlinfo/1/google.com:8080/search-the-internet.html?v=thevalue

-NOTE: replace localhost by the your server ip/domain name
+NOTE: replace localhost by your server ip/domain name

-## Automating the webservice as a service using ansible##
+## Automating the webservice as a service using ansible ##

 Running the playbook.yml in ansible folder will create a webservice application as a service